Editorial Ethics and Best Practices Code

 10. Publishing Malpractice Policy

-JER considers publishing malpractice to include:
+The journal considers publishing malpractice to include:

 • Plagiarism and redundant publication.